MicroEJ/docs/DeviceDeveloperGuide/ui/static_init/static_init.rst

 The Static MicroUI Initializer tool is able to out until three files:

 -  A Java library which extends MicroUI library.
-This library is automatically added to the MicroEJ application classpath when MicroUI library is set as a classpath variable.
+This library is automatically added to the MicroEJ Application classpath when MicroUI library is set as a classpath variable.
 This library is used at MicroUI startup to create all instances of I/O devices (``Display``, ``EventGenerator`` etc.) and contains the fonts described into the